THE ASCENT CHAPTER EIGHT

 ‘Full marks to them both,’ Mo said, ‘nevertheless, I’m sure their interpretations of reality will no longer serve you while you remain in this Passage.
 As we were discussing, Descartes’ teachings created a great divide between mind and matter, or, it may be said, spirit and body.
 It didn’t take long, possibly within a couple of hundred years, to find how this turned out, especially when the if I can’t see it, it doesn’t exist crowd took over.

 ‘Dualistic reasoning is wholly entrenched in mainstream thinking now, permeating much of the Western world.
-What this means for most scientists is that if they can’t see spiritual reality, it must not exist.
-That’s why the very concept of spirit is considered redundant, and therefore, obsolete.
-As they say, the material brain accounts for all processes that were formerly regarded as spiritual.
+What this means for most scientists is if they can’t see spiritual reality, it must not exist.
+The very concept of spirit is considered redundant and, therefore, obsolete.
+As they say, the material brain accounts for all processes formerly regarded as spiritual.

 ‘In other words, for them, the mind is nothing more than an event in the mechanical brain, much like sound emanates from a radio speaker, though the diaphragm has nothing to do with the origin of the sounds.
-That’s why they’re wrong; mental events don’t originate in the brain any more than music is composed and performed inside the radio.’
+They’re wrong; however, mental events don’t originate in the brain any more than music is composed and performed inside the radio.’

 ‘No doubt about it,’ Eli said, ‘we do appear physical… at least to each other.
 However, not to the man walking past us on the street.
-In truth, we are about as substantial as anything on the earth plane, in fact, even more so!
+In truth, we are about as substantial as anything on the earth plane, even more so!
 Yet, there is nothing solid about anything, whether on earth or in the higher celestial realms.
-Mountains, lakes, galaxies, books, angels and pretty girls that appear to be angels – all are electromagnetic patterns that appear as crystalized forms within spectrums of consciousness.’
+Mountains, lakes, galaxies, books, angels and pretty girls that appear to be angels – are all electromagnetic patterns that appear as crystallised forms within spectrums of consciousness.’

-‘The way I see it,’ I said, ‘if a rock makes contact with your head, it might break your skull, much like a woman can break your heart, except, as you are well aware, hearts don’t heal as quickly as skulls.’
+‘The way I see it,’ I said, ‘if a rock falls on your head, it might break your skull, much like a woman can break your heart, except, as you are well aware, hearts don’t heal as quickly as skulls.’

 ‘That might be a judicious observation,’ Mo said, ‘although I’m not sure we’re talking the same thing.
 ‘So let me remind you again; all sentient beings are interpreters of vibration.
 Therefore, to each their own, be it a broken heart or broken skull, all are derivatives of frequency patterns.
 In that sense, your spiritual body is as physical as your material body; the difference is you are currently occupying a higher vibratory form.